-For most headlight lens restoration kits, or DIY sandpaper alternatives, isopropyl alcohol can be used between stages to eliminate dust.
-Starting with 300-400 grit sandpaper, dried on UV coating will begin to come off, leaving a dusty white chalk on the lens.
+If performing a headlight lens restoration, isopropyl alcohol is a good product to use in-between stages.
+Starting with 300-400 grit sandpaper, dried on UV coating will begin to come off, leaving dusty, white chalk on the lens.

-By using the alcohol you can get a better estimation of what exactly the final result it.
-I’ve found that when using some over the counter ‘polishes’ like Scratch Doctor, the scratches seem to disappear until several weeks later when the polish begins to wear off.
+With a quick IPA wipedown, you can get a better estimation of what exactly the final result is.
+I’ve found when using some over-the-counter ‘polishes’ like Scratch Doctor, scratches seem to disappear until several weeks later when the polish begins to wear off.

-When mixed with water to the proper ratio, IPA solutions are typically fine for vehicles as long as they are used properly.
+When mixed with water at the proper ratio, isopropyl alcohol is typically fine for vehicles so long as they are used properly.
 Over time, can 70-80% concentrations soften the clear coat?
 Yes, but a lot of products can do this when used improperly.

 If you’re a little fuzzy on some of the terminology and products used to protect clear coats (like waxes, coatings, etc.), check out this article I wrote: Compound vs Clay, Polish & Glaze!
 7 Products to Understand.

-That is why some people I have seen use water plus a surfactant with their IPA mixtures.
-Water provides some lubrication, but it’s really not meant to be a paint-prep.
+Some people will use water plus a surfactant with their IPA mixtures.
+Water provides some lubrication, but it’s really not meant to be a paint prep.

 - The softer the clear coat the lower the percentage you should use.

-- Use it on an as-needed basis in sections
+- Use isopropyl alcohol on an as-needed basis…not after every wash

 - No need to apply any pressure to painted surfaces – the alcohol will do the work